 Drone industry powers on to be worth US$92 billion by 2030, says ABI Research

 The drone industry powers on in a post-COVID-19 world to be worth US$92 billion by 2030.
-Looking past COVID-19, new regulatory changes, and the slow rollout of and 5G will enable an enormous upscaling of drone operations, says ABI Research.
+Looking past COVID-19, new regulatory changes, and the slow rollout of remote ID and 5G will enable an enormous upscaling of drone operations, says ABI Research.

 Drone industry powers on to be worth US$92 billion by 2030, says ABI Research

 The small Unmanned Aerial System (sUAS) market continues to develop at an impressive pace and is unmarred by the challenges of COVID-19.
 Global tech market advisory firm, ABI Research, predicts strong growth of the industry worth US$92 billion by 2030.
-While the pandemic has dented consumer shipments and hindered commercial rollout, this has been mitigated by increased use of drones for public service responses and surveillance by both local and national forces.
+While the pandemic has dented consumer shipments and hindered commercial rollout, this has been mitigated by increased use of drones for public service responses and surveillance by both local and national police forces.
 Looking forward, new regulatory changes and the slow rollout of remote ID and 5G will enable an enormous upscaling of drone operations, from single remotely operated aircraft to semi-autonomous fleets that will be able to operate beyond visual line of sight courtesy of impending unmanned traffic management (UTM) infrastructure.
-This will provide the base from which companies like can launch drone delivery services.
+This will provide the base from which companies like Amazon can launch drone delivery services.

 Overall, the drone market is set to be worth US$92 billion by 2030, with a CAGR rate of 25% over the US$9.5 billion in annual revenue for 2020.
 Of this revenue, 70% is in the commercial sector (US$63 billion).
-The largest number of drone registrations are currently in the , where the Federal Aviation Authority (FAA) tracks 1.7 million consumer drone pilots and 400,000 commercial operators. is catching up with 400,000 registered drones, while the European Union (EU) has over 1 million registrants.
+The largest number of drone registrations are currently in the United States, where the Federal Aviation Authority (FAA) tracks 1.7 million consumer drone pilots and 400,000 commercial operators.
+China is catching up with 400,000 registered drones, while the European Union (EU) has over 1 million registrants.
 Among the biggest markets are security and industrial inspection, with growing opportunities in delivery, agriculture, and emergency services.

 Drone Industry Powers On To Be Worth Us$92 Billion By 2030, Says Abi Research